elbatico1/Canvas2d/README.md

 * img - an image
 * clip - a collection of cut from a given image

-**Tweener** is a collection of methods useful for move in time every property of basic shape, sprite and stage.
+**Tweener** is a collection of methods useful to edit in time every property of basic shapes, sprite and stage.

 * addTweener - the main method, takes the target element _required_ , the parameters to transition and a few optional parameters.